TriplyDB/Documentation/docs/yasgui-api/index.md

 ### Writing a Yasr plugin

 To register a Yasr plugin, add it to Yasr by running `Yasr.registerPlugin(pluginName: string, plugin: Plugin)`.
-Below is an example implementation for rendering the result of an ASK query, which returns either `true` or `false`.
+Below is an example implementation for rendering the result of an Ask query, which returns either `true` or `false`.
 See also the implementations of the [Table](https://github.com/TriplyDB/YASGUI.YASR/blob/gh-pages/src/table.js) and [Raw Response](https://github.com/TriplyDB/YASGUI.YASR/blob/gh-pages/src/rawResponse.js) plugins.

 ```ts
 class Boolean {